Periodontal Treatment in Torrance, CA

 A typical appointment at Moa Dental lasts 45–60 minutes and includes:

-1. Health update — Quick review of any changes to your medications, conditions, or symptoms.
+1. Health Review — We discuss any changes to your medical history, medications, or oral health concerns.

-2. Periodontal probing — We measure each gum pocket and compare it against previous visits to spot trends early.
+2. Periodontal Evaluation — We measure gum pocket depths and compare them with previous visits to monitor your gum health.

-4. Plaque and tartar removal — Above and below the gumline using ultrasonic and hand instruments.
+4. Plaque and Tartar Removal — We thoroughly remove plaque and tartar above and below the gumline using advanced instruments.

 Warning Signs You Shouldn't Ignore